 Currently, Shapiro is the Distinguished Visiting Fellow at Tel Aviv University’s Institute of National Security Studies.
 His remarkable breadth of insights have been featured across the major media networks, and his writing has appeared in Foreign Policy, The Atlantic, Washington Post, CNN, MSNBC, Israeli Channel 2, and more.

 Ronan Farrow is an influential voice in media and government, once described by The New York Times as "the youngest old guy in the room" for his ability to help traditional institutions speak to a new generation.
 Esquire has named him man of the year of his birth, New York Magazine has named him "Activist of the Year", and he has repeatedly appeared on the Forbes "30 Under 30" list.
-As an NBC News anchor and investigative reporter, he fronts the Today Show’s “#Undercovered” series and has anchored a daily MSNBC program.
-He previously served as a government official, including reporting directly to the Secretary of State as the first US Special Adviser on Global Youth Issues.
+A current contributing reporter for The New Yorker, Farrow received global recognition for his culture-shifting series of articles on Harvey Weinstein, and recently signed a three-year deal with HBO to develop an investigative documentary series.
+Farrow previously served as a government official, including reporting directly to the Secretary of State as the first US Special Adviser on Global Youth Issues.
 He has written about human rights and foreign policy for The Wall Street Journal, The Washington Post, and other publications.
 He is a Yale Law School educated attorney and a Rhodes Scholar.
 His speeches have been selected among NPR’s “Greatest Commencement Speeches Ever” and Huffington Post’s Top 10 Speeches of the Year.

 Charles Duhigg’s The Power of Habit spent over 168 weeks on the New York Times Bestseller list.
 His latest bestselling book, Smarter Faster Better: The Secrets of Being Productive in Life and Business (2016) is a fascinating exploration of the science of productivity, and why, in today’s world, managing how you think—rather than what you think—can transform your life.
 Duhigg's journalistic accomplishments have made him an in-demand speaker for organizations from the UCLA School of Management to Fortune 500 companies and The Johnson Foundation to the National Association of Science Teachers.
 His presentations are both descriptive and prescriptive, and speak to a wide range of groups from the fields of business, science, medicine, and education.
 He is a Pulitzer prize-winning investigative reporter , and writes for The New York Times Magazine and other publications.